Parentesco entre objetos

 When modeling a complex object, such as a watch, you may choose to model the different parts as separate objects.
-Yet all the parts may be attached to each other.
-In these cases, you want to designate one object as the parent of all the children.
-Movement, rotation or scaling of the parent also affects the children.
+To make all the parts move as one («the watch»), you can designate one object as the parent of all the other parts.
+These other parts become its children, and any translation, rotation, or scale of the parent will also affects its children.

 The Set Parent To pop-up menu is context-sensitive, which means the number of entries it displays can change depending on what objects are selected when the Ctrl-P shortcut is used.

 Moving, rotating or scaling the parent will also usually transform the child/children.
 Yet transforming the child/children of the parent will not affect the parent.
 In other words, the direction of influence is from parent to child and not child to parent.